TobiasLaross/Hass-Lynk-Co/README.md

 3. Follow the on-screen instructions to enter your vehicle details and complete the setup.

 ## Features and Usage
+The device will auto-update once every other hour by default and is configurable in the options flow to update between 1-24 hours per update.
+The system seem to be more stable with longer intervals, use force_update_data service to update when needed instead.
+The device will also update itself when expecting a new state after a service has been called.

 ### Services
 This component offers various services to interact with your vehicle, including: